-Advanced placement: The Art Department does not accept advanced placement by testing.
+Advanced placement: The Department of Art does not accept advanced placement by testing.
 Consideration for advanced placement is done by portfolio review.
-The decision will be made by the chairman of the Department in consultation with the instructor in the area.
+The decision will be made by the chair of the department in consultation with the instructor in the area.
 Advanced placement in art courses is not recommended and is granted only in rare cases.

-Prerequisites: Courses within any specific medium must be taken in numerical sequence unless otherwise approved by the chair of the Art Department.
+Prerequisites: Courses within any specific medium must be taken in numerical sequence unless otherwise approved by the chair of the Department of Art.
 Transfer students whose proficiency in art is not equal to the entry level at Carson-Newman College are required to take remedial study as course audits.

-Each student graduating with a major in art or photography is requested to place a representative piece of his/her work in the permanent collection of the Carson-Newman College Art Department.
+Each student graduating with a major in art or photography is requested to place a representative piece of his/her work in the permanent collection of the Carson-Newman College Department of Art.